p3ytonk/DESN368-code-design-workspace-pk/week-10/README.md

 I figured out how to control a YouTube video with custom buttons using the iframe API, which made the “TV” section feel more like a real interaction.

 Overall, I learned that redoing and refining the code is normal.
 The site got better each time I cleaned things up and fixed one problem at a time.

+(created with the assistance of ChatGPT to help clean up and organize code/figure out how to manipulate certain elements the way I intended)